 Thread the tank bolts through holes in the bottom of the toilet tank, with one rubber washer under the head of each bolt, and another rubber washer and a metal washer threaded over the bolts from the outside of the tank.
 The goal is for the porcelain to be sandwiched by rubber washers.
 Thread a mounting nut onto each bolt and tighten it just enough to slightly compress the rubber washers.

 Set the Tank Onto the Bowl

 Carefully set the tank onto the toilet bowl so the tank bolts slide down through the holes in the top of the bowl.
 Thread metal washers and nuts onto the bolts and tighten them down by hand.
 Standard nuts should be tightened slightly further with a wrench, but take care not to crack the porcelain.
 If you aren't sure how tight to go, let the tank fill with water and let the weight help push the tank down; then you can tighten the nuts.

 Connect the Water Supply

 Reattach the water supply tube to the tailpiece on the toilet's fill valve (you may want to replace the water supply tube with a new one at this time).
 Turn on the water to the toilet.
 Connect the flapper chain to the toilet handle rod from inside the tank.

 Make any required adjustments to the flush valve height so that the water level is at the recommended line and the overflow tube is about 1 inch above that.
 Most importantly, check for leaks by flushing the toilet several times.

-Eama is one of the best companies in Canada that offers Backflow and Plumbing services in Brampton, Halton, Mississauga, Toronto, Oakville, and Peel.
+Eama is one of the best companies in Canada that offers Plumbing services in Brampton, Halton, Mississauga, Toronto, Oakville, and Peel.
 If you have any problem with your plumbing system at home or your office, please do not hesitate to contact us!